dergigi/dergigi.github.io/bitcoin/lessons/ch1-01-immutability-and-change.md

 #### Down the Rabbit Hole

 - [Unpacking Bitcoin's Social Contract][automated social contract]: A framework for skeptics by Hasu
+- [Tales From the Crypt][tftc] hosted by Marty Bent
+- [DAOs, Democracy and Governance][Ralph Merkle] by Ralph C. Merkle
+- [Marty's Bent][bent]: A daily newsletter highlighting signal in Bitcoin by Marty Bent
 - [Inside the World of the Bitcoin Carnivores][carnivores]: Why a small community of Bitcoin users is eating meat exclusively by Jordan Pearson

 <!-- Internal -->